luozhaoyu/luozhaoyu.github.io/_posts/blog/2015-09-04-datacenter-as-a-computer-above-the-cloud.md

     * Fuzz test may be an alternative way to find bugs
 * Reputation Fate Sharing
     * Blacklisting of IP address itself is wrong.
 Please blacklist the domains instead
-    * I am optimistic that if there exists lawsuit against cloud provider about spaming, the court would refer the [DMCA] (https://en.wikipedia.org/wiki/Digital_Millennium_Copyright_Act)'s principle inovation: **exemption from direct and indirect liability** of ISP and other intermediaries
+    * I am optimistic that if there exists lawsuit against cloud provider about spaming, the court would refer the [DMCA](https://en.wikipedia.org/wiki/Digital_Millennium_Copyright_Act)'s principle inovation: **exemption from direct and indirect liability** of ISP and other intermediaries